rjkviegas/skills-workshops/week-1/git_and_research/README.md

 2. You're going to collaborate on a document that lists your meals.
 One of you is Alice.
 The other is Bob.

 3. Alice and Bob.
-Check that, when you enter `git config --global user.email` into your terminal, you see the email address associated with your GitHub account.
-If you don't, update it.
-(You may need to find out how...)
+Check that the email address in the global git config on your machine matches the email address associated with your GitHub account.
+If it doesn't, update it.

 4. Alice and Bob.
-Check that, when you enter `git config --global user.name` into your terminal, you see your name.
-If you don't, update it.
+Check that the name in the global git config on your machine is your name.
+If it isn't, update it.

 5. Alice.
 On your computer, create a directory called `meals`.